2018 Screen-Free Week Events

 - In Geneva, children will be celebrating Screen-Free Week with a magic show, a scavenger hunt, and miniature golf.
 Preregistration is required for all activities.**

-- In Homewood, the Homewood Public Library will be celebrating Screen-Free Week on Tuesday, May 1, with a screen-free version of karaoke for kids.**
+- In Homewood, the Homewood Public Library will be celebrating Screen-Free Week on Tuesday, May 1, with a screen-free version of karaoke for kids.
+Other activities in Homewood include a Star Wars bash! **

 - In Caseyville, Shannon Philpott-Sanders, author of Screen-Free Fun, will be speaking and demonstrating activities at Caseyville Public Library District on Saturday, April 28, at 10 a.m.
 Check here for more details.**

-- Chicago is organizing a great screen-free evemt on Saturday, May 5: the annual Kids and Kites Festival.
+- Chicago is organizing a great screen-free event on Saturday, May 5: the annual Kids and Kites Festival.
 The event is free and runs from 10 a.m.-4 p.m. at Cricket Hill.
 The city will provide free kite kits to attendees, so children can build, decorate, and fly their own kites.
 And there’s more: face painting, kite flying shows, and crafts.**

 - Children attending Park Ridge-Niles School District 64 in Park Ridge will be celebrating Screen-Free Week one week early, from April 23-April 27, to coincide with their simultaneous celebration of Healthy Living Week.